-- 12. The growth of the Russian economy has been particularly rapid in the industrial sector; Western estimates give rates of 8-9% per year, and it is to be expected that industrial production in the USSR will expand by about 7% per year in the future.
-Although the growth rate is thus declining it will still be substantially above that of NATO countries. - It is to be expected, however, that the Soviet rate of economic growth will decline in future.
-New social forces are exerting themselves, which the present leaders are trying to direct and contain.
-The government has, however, been led to pay greater attention to the needs of the Russian people, notably by granting greater priority to housing and agriculture and by reducing working The government is also faced with a sharp reduction in the hours. rate of increase in the population of working age, reflecting the reduction in the birthrate during the war years; this problem is, however, temporary, and the situation will improve again around 1964.
+12. The growth of the Russian economy has been particularly rapid in the industrial sector; Western estimates give rates of 8-9% per year, and it is to be expected that industrial production in the USSR will expand by about 7% per year in the future.
+Although the growth rate is thus declining it will still be substantially above that of NATO countries.

+It is to be expected, however, that the Soviet rate of 13. economic growth will decline in the future.
+It is here assumed to be about 6.0% up to the mid-1960s and to give an average New social forces increase of 5.8% over the period as a whole. are exerting themselves, which the present leaders are trying to direct and contain.
+The government has, however, been led to give more consideration to the needs of the Russian people, notably by paying more attention to housing and agriculture and by reducing The government is also faced with a sharp reduction working hours. in the rate of increase in the population of working age, reflecting the reduction of the birthrate during the war years; this problem is, however, temporary, and the situation will improve again around 1964.
 All these problems have been affecting the rate of growth of the economy and will continue to do so in future.
 However, the recently announced intention of demobilising 1.2 million men should help to improve the manpower situation during this period.
 Another factor to be kept in mind is the existence in the USSR of a large manpower reserve in the agricultural sector of the economy.
+The shift, however, of workers from agriculture to industry would be dependent on additional investment in both agriculture and industry as well as in housing and other urban facilities.
+A third factor which is making itself increasingly felt is the exhaustion of easily Finally, there are growing available raw material resources. replacement needs in the composition of Soviet investment.

-Recent development suggest that the Soviet government has been coping fairly successfully with the question of increasing productivity; the educational reform may well pay substantial returns and the introduction of mass production methods of certain key products, such as machine tools, has been very successful according to some Western observers.
-It would, therefore, be imprudent to expect a sudden sharp decline in the Soviet rate of economic growth. - 14.
-The economic prospects of the satellites seem less favourable than Russia's.
-Eastern Europe is not so rich in raw materials as the Soviet Union.
-The small satellite economies are vitally dependent on foreign trade, and have been unable to far to achieve the degree of international specialisation which is necessary to the achievement of a high level of productivity.
-They have, in particular, been unable to develop and to share their natural resources effectively.
-Unless they can in future develop effective methods of co-operation, including rational pricing methods in foreign trade, it is likely that their future economic growth will only with difficulty match that of Russia. - 15.
-Some decline in the rate of expansion is also likely in the European NATO countries.
-Some of them will experience, like Russia, a decline in the rate of growth of their labour force, resulting from the reduction in the birthrate during the war years.
+14. There are, of course, other factors which operate in the opposite direction; recent development suggest that the Soviet government has been coping fairly successfully with the question of increasing productivity; the educational reform may well pay substantial returns and the introduction of mass production methods of certain key products, such as machine tools, has been very successful according to some Western observers.
+Efforts have also been made to modernise backward sectors of the Soviet economy (agriculture, chemical industry, construction, distribution, etc.), and the result will be fast growth rate in these areas.
+It would, therefore, be imprudent to expect a sudden sharp decline in the Soviet rate of economic growth up to 1975.